jeremyko/jeremyko.github.io/_posts/2022-01-02-gosof-simple-and-easy-golang-socket.md

 Instead of the simple socket echo example that comes up a lot if you search, I tried to implement it so that it can properly handle the buffering of tcp data that can be split into pieces or transmitted all at once.
 And to increase reusability, I implemented it so that it can be used like a framework.

-The framework calls the user-specified callback.
+-   The framework calls the user-specified callback.
-For TCP, the total size of user data is passed to the framework via a callback, and the framework does TCP buffering automatically.
+-   For TCP, the total size of user data is passed to the framework via a callback, and the framework does TCP buffering automatically.
-Byte data is exchanged.
+-   Byte data is exchanged.
-Supports TCP, UDP and Domain Socket.
+-   Supports TCP, UDP and Domain Socket.

 When sending a byte message composed of a fixed-length header and variable-length body data, it may be useful as it can reduce the work a little.

 udp and domain socket are also supported, but this is not much different from using the existing net package as it is, so there is no special point.

-<h3> <span style="color:orange">
+<h3> <span style="color:{{site.span_h3_color}}">
 golang 으로 만든 간단하면서도 꽤 실용적인 socket 프레임워크.
 </span> </h3>